 Students will be introduced to the theories, methodologies and methods that take into account creative, humanities-based and social scientific perspectives.
 A second goal of the course will be to familiarize students with the research and information gathering process, with the use of library and library resources, electronic and online research, and creative and unusual research strategies.
 The third goal is to provide an introduction to the art of project design and the writing of proposals.
-1 Credit in duration spread over 8 to10 weeks.
+1 Credit their own placements subject to approval by the School of Professional Communication.
+The internship is approximately 150 hours in duration spread over 8 to10 weeks.
 The institutional mentor and the intern establish a mutually agreed upon schedule.
 Students provide the School with regular journal submissions.
 The institutional supervisor completes an interim and a final report.
 1 Credit.
 Pass/Fail